kubernetes/website/content/en/docs/tutorials/hello-minikube.md

     minikube service hello-node
     ```

-4. Katacoda environment only: Click the plus sign, then click **Select port to view on Host 1**.
+4. Katacoda environment only: Click the plus sign, and then click **Select port to view on Host 1**.

 5. Katacoda environment only: Type in the Port number following `8080:`, and then click **Display Port**.